edgexfoundry/edgex-docs/docs_src/walk-through/Ch-WalkthroughProvision.md

     !!!
 Note
         The `camera-monitor-profile` was created by the device profile uploaded in a previous walkthrough step.
 The `camera-control-device-service` was created in the last walkthough step.
 These names must match the previously created EdgeX objects in order to successfully provision your device.

-    !!! edgey "EdgeX 2.0"
-        As of Ireland/V2, device names may only contain unreserved characters which are ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789-_~

 === "Curl"

     Make a curl POST request as shown below.